GeneralBots/BotServer/README.md

 ### .gbtheme

 A theme of a bot at a given time.
 CSS files & images that can compose all UI presentation and using it a branding can be done.
+[A sample .gbtheme is available](https://github.com/pragmatismo-io/Office365.gbtheme)

 ### .gbkb

-A set of subjects that bot knows.
+A set of subjects that bot knows in a form of hierarchical menu-based QnA.
+[A sample .gbkb is available](https://github.com/pragmatismo-io/ProjectOnline.gbkb).

 ### .gblib